 The retiree we are modeling is single, 71, and sitting on $4 million split across a $2.5 million traditional IRA, an $800,000 Roth IRA, and a $700,000 taxable brokerage account.
 Required minimum distributions hit in two years, and the standard withdrawal sequence, taxable assets first, traditional IRA second, Roth IRA last, is about to become far more expensive than it appears on paper.

-That conventional approach can allow the traditional IRA to keep compounding until future RMDs become large enough to trigger higher tax brackets, larger Medicare IRMAA surcharges, and increased taxation of Social Security income.
-Here is why I would tell her to begin drawing down the traditional IRA now instead of waiting for the IRS to force the issue later.
+That conventional approach lets the traditional IRA keep compounding until future RMDs grow large enough to push her into higher tax brackets, trigger larger Medicare IRMAA surcharges, and increase the taxation of Social Security income.
+Here is why I would tell her to begin drawing down the traditional IRA now, rather than waiting for the IRS to force the issue later.

 The RMD problem coming into focus at 73

 If she leaves the traditional IRA alone and lets it compound at a modest 5% for two years, the balance grows to roughly $2.76 million.
-Divide that by the IRS Uniform Lifetime Table factor of 26.5, and her first RMD lands at $104,151.
+Divide that by the IRS Uniform Lifetime Table factor of 26.5 for age 73, and her first RMD lands at $104,151.
 Add $42,000 in Social Security and her AGI clears $146,000.

 That number is the trap.
-It pushes her into the 22% to 24% bracket and into IRMAA tier 2 for single filers (an estimated $133,000 to $167,000 band for 2026), which surcharges her Medicare Part B and Part D premiums for the rest of her life on a rolling two-year lookback.
-Those surcharges do not show up on a brokerage statement, which is why retirees miss them.
+It pushes her into the 22% to 24% bracket and into IRMAA tier 2 for single filers, the $137,000 to $171,000 income band under 2026 CMS thresholds, which surcharges her Medicare Part B and Part D premiums on a rolling two-year lookback.
+The first surcharge tier alone for 2026 begins at $109,000 for single filers, and each dollar over a threshold triggers a full year of higher premiums.
+Those surcharges do not show up on a brokerage statement, which is exactly why retirees routinely miss them.

 Why front-loading the traditional IRA at 71 and 72 works

 Her income is structurally lower right now than it is likely to be again for the rest of retirement.
 She is no longer working, required minimum distributions have not started, and Social Security is currently her only forced income source.
-That creates a rare two-year window of relatively cheap tax-bracket space she can fill on her own terms instead of waiting for the IRS to do it later.
+That creates a rare two-year window of relatively inexpensive tax-bracket space she can fill on her own terms, rather than waiting for the IRS to fill it later.

 The yield backdrop matters here

-Rates make this strategy more attractive than it would have been three years ago.
-The Fed Funds upper bound sits near 4%, the 10-year Treasury is around 4.5%, and the 30-year is near 5%.
-She can fund two years of withdrawals from short Treasuries yielding close to 4% without selling equities, then redeploy converted Roth dollars into longer duration where yields are more generous.
+The current rate environment makes this strategy more compelling than it would have been a few years ago.
+The Fed held its benchmark rate at 3.50% to 3.75% at its June 2026 meeting, even as the 10-year Treasury sits near 4.5% and the 30-year has cleared 5%.
+That steep yield curve means she can fund two years of withdrawals from short Treasuries yielding above 3.5% without selling equities, then redeploy converted Roth dollars into longer-duration bonds where yields are more generous.
+The spread between short and long maturities is wide enough to reward that sequencing.

-Inflation argues the same direction.
-Core PCE is at the 90th percentile of its 12-month range and still rising, which erodes the real value of every dollar sitting inside a tax-deferred wrapper.
-Paying tax now in known brackets beats paying tax later on a bigger nominal balance in unknown brackets.
+Persistent inflation reinforces the same logic.
+When price levels keep climbing, the real value of every dollar sitting inside a tax-deferred wrapper erodes year by year.
+Paying tax now in known brackets beats paying tax later on a larger nominal balance in brackets that may or may not be as favorable.

 What I would tell her to do this month